ubernostrum/akismet/docs/faq.rst

 * Python 2.7

-* Python 3.4

 * Python 3.5

 * Python 3.6

 * Python 3.7

-Older versions of Python are not supported; attempting to use `akismet` |release| on Python 2.6, or Python 3.0-3.2, will cause errors.
+Older versions of Python are not supported and will cause errors.

 Do I have to send all the optional arguments?